 At The ARM Institute, we're working hard to address this shortage by providing resources to potential robotics students to help them find their path to a career in the field.
 We also work to make employers aware of the diverse ways they can upskill their current workers into robotics roles.

 In robotics, there are various technical skills that need to be learned.
-However, those technical skills need to have a foundation of essential skills to be built upon.
-These foundational skills aren't necessarily taught in an educational environment, but are often developed via experience.
+However, those technical skills need a foundation of essential skills to build upon.
+These foundational skills for robotics jobs aren't necessarily taught in educational settings, but are often developed through experience.

-For instance, you'll want somebody who has a capacity for critical thinking and problem solving.
+For instance, you'll want somebody who has a capacity for critical thinking and problem-solving.
 When working with robots, it's inevitable that issues will crop up.
 You need somebody who can quickly assess a situation, identify the problem, and work towards a solution.
-This requires being able to think on your feet and outside of the box.
+This requires thinking on your feet and outside of the box.

-Another essential skill is adaptability.
+Another essential skill for robotics jobs is adaptability.
 In manufacturing, change is constant.
 Whether it's a new product, a new process, or a new customer requirement, something is always going to change.
-And that means your robotics workers need to be able to adapt quickly.
+And that means your robotics workers need to adapt quickly.
 They need to be able to take the changes in stride and adjust their work accordingly.

-Of course, no matter how adaptable or how good at problem solving your robotics workers are, they're not going to be able to do their jobs effectively if they don't have good communication skills.
-After all, they'll need to be able to communicate with their co-workers, their supervisors, and even the robots themselves via a control interface.
-They need to be able to communicate clearly and concisely in order to get their point across and ensure that everybody is on the same page.
+Of course, no matter how adaptable or good at problem-solving your robotics workers are, they won't be able to do their jobs effectively without good communication skills.
+After all, they'll need to communicate with their co-workers, supervisors, and even the robots themselves via a control interface.
+They need to communicate clearly and concisely to get their point across and ensure everyone is on the same page.

-Below is the full list of what we at The ARM Institute have determined to be the essential skills for any robotics worker:
+Below is the full list of what we at The ARM Institute have determined to be the essential skills for robotics jobs:

 Active Listening